 7. Shed Excessive Guilt by Repairing Damaged Relationships: Excessive guilt occurs when our actions or inactions have harmed another person (most often a close friend or relative) who has not forgiven us for our wrongdoing.
 Such situations usually have more to do with the inadequacies of our apologies than with the inability of the other person to ‘let go’ of their hurt.
 Indeed, the crucial ingredient an effective apology requires—and the one we most often miss—is empathy.
 For the other person to truly forgive you, adopt the habit of conveying effective apologies when you've done wrong.
 To do so, make sure the other person feels you totally ‘get’ how they felt as well as how they were impacted by your actions (read more about rendering effective apologies here).
 Once you’ve expressed adequate empathy, the other person is much more likely to feel your apology is sincere and to convey authentic forgiveness.
 Your guilt will dissolve soon thereafter.

-For more about habits that will improve your emotional resilience and strengthen your mental health, check out my new book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more about habits that will improve your emotional resilience and strengthen your mental health, check out my new book, Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Click here to join my mailing list and receive and exclusive gift: How to Recover from Rejection